chinapedia/wikipedia.abstract.en/Page/Asexual_reproduction.md

 Alternation between sexual and asexual reproduction

-Soybeanaphidlifecycle.gif populations are often entirely female during the summer, with sexual reproduction only to produce eggs for overwintering.]]
+populations are often entirely female during the summer, with sexual reproduction only to produce eggs for overwintering.]]

 Some species can alternate between sexual and asexual strategies, an ability known as HETEROGAMY, depending on many conditions.
 Alternation is observed in several rotifer species (cyclical parthenogenesis e.g. in Brachionus species) and a few types of insects, such as aphids which will, under certain conditions, produce eggs that have not gone through meiosis, thus cloning themselves.
 The cape bee _Apis mellifera_ subsp. _capensis_ can reproduce asexually through a process called thelytoky.
 A few species of amphibians, reptiles, and birds have a similar ability.
 For example, the freshwater crustacean _Daphnia_ reproduces by parthenogenesis in the spring to rapidly populate ponds, then switches to sexual reproduction as the intensity of competition and predation increases.
 Another example are monogonont rotifers of the genus _Brachionus_, which reproduce via cyclical parthenogenesis: at low population densities females produce asexually and at higher densities a chemical cue accumulates and induces the transition to sexual reproduction.
 Many protists and fungi alternate between sexual and asexual reproduction.